 EMDR is a treatment modality that literally uses the patient’s accelerated, rhythmic eye movements to diminish the intensity of emotionally charged memories.
 It accomplishes this task by connecting the right side of the brain to the left one, allowing the patient’s brain to “make sense” of the traumatic event.
 The patient is completely aware and awake, so it is not hypnosis, as hypnosis uses different brain waves (theta).

-The Department of Veterans Affairs, the Department of Defense, the International Society for Traumatic Stress Studies, and the National Institute for Health and Clinical Excellence commonly acknowledge EMDR as an evidence-based treatment for PTSD.
+The Department of Veterans Affairs, the Department of Defense, the International Society for Traumatic Stress Studies, and the National Institute for Health and Clinical Excellence commonly acknowledge this form of therapy as an evidence-based treatment for PTSD.

 In addition to PTSD, EMDR is utilized by trained clinicians to also treat anxiety-related symptoms, accident victims, obsessive-compulsive disorders, dissociative disorders, chronic pain, public speaking anxiety, somatoform disorders, as well as depression, panic disorder, severe grief and addictions.